 to make rava idli, no grinding and fermenting is required. the idlis are made with rava which is also known as sooji or fine semolina (cream of wheat). this is my version of making instant rava idli. i have not added any grated vegetables or boiled peas in the idlis. if you want you can easily add them. just boil the peas beforehand and also keep ready the grated veggies.

-rava idli goes well with coconut chutney and sambar. i had served the idli with coconut curry leaves chutney.
+it goes well with coconut chutney and sambar. i had served the rava idli with coconut curry leaves chutney.

 ingredients for rava idli